-Much has been said about armament or tactics of the famous Roman legions.
+Much has been said about the armament or tactics of the famous Roman legions.
 However, what did the life of an ordinary legionary look like?
-Below are 10 interesting facts how the world of legionaries looked like1.
+Below are 10 interesting facts about how the world of legionaries looked like1.

 I. Legions preferred people from the lower strata